 What to Look for in an Air Purifier

 Besides cleaning the air, some air purifiers come with additional features, including odor and temperature control.
+Most also have multiple fan settings, so you can crank it when you're out of the room, or use a quieter setting at night.
 You may also want to consider the look of the air filter if it’s going to be in a visible spot.
 Some come in a variety of colors, so you can choose one to complement your decor.

 While some love the white-noise hum of typical air purifiers, others are annoyed by it.
 Fortunately, there are machines that are ultra-quiet and others that allow you to adjust the volume.
 On some models, you can preset runs to operate at different volumes during different times of the day.